TRADITIONAL CHINESE MEDICINE

 *Please be advised that any missed appointments or cancellations without 24 hours notice will result in full treatment price being charged.

-Julia is a registered acupuncturist and TCM herbalist in Nelson, British Columbia, Canada.
-She is licensed with the CTCMA in B.C. as a registered practitioner of traditional Chinese medicine (R.TCM.P).
-Julia is also a certified Dao Yin qi gong instructor and has over 14 years experience working therapeutically with people, including over 10 years clinical experience in her own private TCM practice.
+Julia is a Doctor of Traditional Chinese Medicine (Dr.TCM)in Nelson, British Columbia, Canada.
+She is licensed and registered with the CTCMA in B.C.
+Julia is also a certified Dao Yin qi gong instructor and has over 18 years experience working therapeutically with people, including over 11 years clinical experience in her own private TCM practice.

 Julia brings a fresh and inspired approach to the practice and application of TCM by combining her extensive knowledge of the body, mind and spirit with the skilful application of her classical training and background.
 She is able to treat a wide variety of disease, dysfunction and distress using acupuncture, Chinese herbal medicine, cupping and moxibustion and Chinese dietary therapy.